hyperreal64/dotfiles/README.md

 advised 🧐

 I use GNU Stow to symlink these to the home directory.
-They expect zsh and tmux to be installed (layered) on the host ostree and zsh, tmux, and Neovim to be installed in toolboxes. [fzf](https://github.com/junegunn/fzf) should also be installed to the home directory at `~/.fzf`.
+They expect zsh and tmux to be installed (layered) on the host ostree and zsh and Neovim to be installed in toolboxes. [fzf](https://github.com/junegunn/fzf) should also be installed to the home directory at `~/.fzf`.